Pregnant or Bloated African Clawed Frog

 Common pain in African clawed and African dwarf clawed frogs as a result of large amount of fluids stored in a frog’s abdomen.

-- The frog can live with this condition for a short time but soon it will make your frog very lethargic and stop eating causing discomfort and pain (and obviously the frog cannot survive without eating).
+- The frog can live with this condition for a short time but soon it will make your frog lethargic and not eat which will cause a lot of pain and discomfort, and even death because like living things, the frog requires food to survive.

 - Characterized by severe swelling of the limbs and body.
 Unless it is diagnosed and treated in the early stages, it is often fatal.